TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 which is positive if $\vect{c}$ lies on the same side of plane $\mathcal{P}$ as $\vect{a} \times  \vect{b}$, and negative if these vectors lie on opposite sides.

-Using the alternative characterization of the inner product as in {prf:ref}`Prop:InnerProduct:DotProdGeometric` we derive that
+Using the alternative characterisation of the inner product as in {prf:ref}`Prop:InnerProduct:DotProdGeometric` we derive that

 $$